How to Create an SEO Optimized Website Design

 • Alt text on images: Search engine crawlers need descriptions, and Google uses this for image SEO

-• Intuitive navigation: Include breadcrumbs and clear site structure
+• Clear navigation: Include breadcrumbs and a logical site structure for both users and screen readers

 • Proper form labels: Label tags help both users and assistive devices